jtamakela/Cartilage_thickness_from_CT/README.md

 # Cartilage_thickness_from_CT
-Used for calculating cartilage thickness from CT images
+Used for calculating cartilage thickness from micro CT images.